Study of Neutron Star Properties under the Two-Flavor Quark NJL Model: Introduction

 A possible solution is to introduce a phase transition from hadronic matter to quark matter in the core of the neutron star, forming what is known as a "hybrid star" \autocite{Baym_2018_FromHadronsToQuarks, Li_2022_HybridStarsQuarkCore, Li_2022_PropertiesOfHybridStars}.
-In this study, we employ the Nambu-Jona-Lasinio (NJL) model, which effectively describes chiral symmetry breaking and restoration, to construct the quark matter EOS \autocite{Buballa_2005_NJLReview, Nambu_1961}.
-By combining the NJL model with a well-established hadronic EOS, we construct a complete hybrid equation of state.
+The theoretical description of such a hybrid star requires distinct frameworks for the hadronic and quark phases.
+For the hadronic phase, various approaches exist, including phenomenological models like Skyrme or Relativistic Mean-Field (RMF) theory \autocite{Reinhard_1989_RMFReview}, as well as microscopic models based on Chiral Effective Field Theory (EFT).
+RMF models, in particular, have been highly successful in describing the properties of finite nuclei and nuclear matter saturation.
+For the high-density quark phase, the non-perturbative nature of Quantum Chromodynamics (QCD) necessitates the use of effective models.
+While simple approaches like the MIT Bag Model provide a basic description, they fail to capture key QCD dynamics.
+The Nambu-Jona-Lasinio (NJL) model, which we employ in this study, offers a more sophisticated framework \autocite{Nambu_1961, Buballa_2005_NJLReview}.
+As an effective theory, it can successfully describe spontaneous chiral symmetry breaking and its restoration at high density, which is a crucial non-perturbative feature expected in dense quark matter \autocite{Hatsuda_1994_QCDPhenomenology}.
+By combining a well-established RMF model for the hadronic phase with the NJL model for the quark phase, we construct a complete hybrid equation of state.
 We pay special attention to the effects of \textbf{quark vector interactions} within the model, as this interaction provides the necessary repulsion at high densities and is a key mechanism for stiffening the EOS to support massive neutron stars \autocite{Kojo_2015_PhenomenologicalQCD, Yuan_2022_InteractingQuarkMatter}.

+Equally important is the method used to join the two phases.
+Instead of a sharp, first-order phase transition (e.g., a Maxwell construction), which often results in an EOS that is too soft to support massive neutron stars, we implement a smooth hadron-quark crossover.
+This is achieved through a thermodynamically consistent quintic polynomial interpolation that ensures $C^2$ continuity (continuous pressure, number density, and susceptibility) \autocite{Baym_2018_FromHadronsToQuarks, Li_2022_HybridStarsQuarkCore}.
+This crossover approach not only avoids unphysical jumps but also provides a more realistic representation of the transition, which is expected to be continuous at the high densities relevant to neutron stars.

-The goal of this research is to systematically explore the parameter space of this hybrid star model to construct an EOS that is not only theoretically self-consistent but also capable of simultaneously passing tests from various astronomical observations, including mass, radius, and tidal deformability.
+The goal of this research is to systematically explore the parameter space of this RMF-NJL hybrid model with a $C^2$ crossover.
+We specifically investigate the roles of the quark vector interaction ($G_V$) and the width of the crossover region ($BU$) to determine if this framework can construct an EOS that is not only theoretically self-consistent but also capable of simultaneously passing the stringent, multi-messenger tests from massive pulsars, gravitational waves, and NICER observations.